danaikorre/dsmanufacturing.github.io/course_content/session-2-2.md

 * Programming tools
 * Tools for presentation and design

 The [Visbrowser](http://vistools.net) is a website to browse, recommend, and leave reviews about visualiztion tools.
+Find a brief intro about the visbrowser [here]().
+With the Visbrowser you can
+* search tools by name
+* search tooks by facets (availability, programming skills, platform, features, type of data, type of visualization)
+* browser user ratings and reviews
+* find tutorials
+* leave reviews and tutorials

 # Lecture